vccy118/proxmox-igpu-display-out-HWaccel/README.md

 ```
 journalctl -u frigate-mpv.service
 ```
 The monitor should show an RTSP stream being played.
-Reboot to check if both startx and mpv runs on boot.
+Reboot to check if both startx and mpv run on boot.

 <h1>Browser (Chromium):</h1>